 What Is a Spinal Tap?

-One test for epilepsy is a spinal tap -- also called a lumbar puncture -- a procedure in which the fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) is withdrawn through a needle and examined in a lab.
+One test for epilepsy is a spinal tap -- also called a lumbar puncture -- that is performed by withdrawing fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) and examining it in a lab.

 Why Is a Spinal Tap Performed?